largecats/largecats.github.io/_posts/2019-07-31-install-spark-on-windows.md

 ## Motivation

-I want to set up Spark on Windows.
+I want to install Spark on my PC.

 ## Preparation